-Lunches are picnics carried in saddle-bags or on Hacienda rides, sometimes brought by a back-up vehicle usually a combination of cheese, cold meats, salami, bread and salads with a different menu each day.
-At the haciendas / hotels, you will usually be offered a cooked breakfast and, after a day's riding, dinner is three courses - perhaps including a local speciality such as fresh trout.
-Meals at the hostels and farms (Adventure and Volcano rides) are simpler, perhaps with less choice, but still good.
-Breakfast may be a warming bowl of porridge, tea or coffee, bread and eggs.
-Dinner will be a substantial two course meal, often a hot soup to start followed by a pasta or rice dish.
-Vegetarians can be catered for with prior notice but please tell us in advance of any dietary restrictions so that special arrangements can be made.
-Bottled water is provided on all rides and other drinks are available to purchase.
-Most of the haciendas have a full bar selling wine, beer and a selection of spirits; hostels and farms have a more limited range.
-WEATHER & ALTITUDE Ecuador has a temperate climate so it is possible to ride year round.
+Ecuador has a temperate climate so it is possible to ride year round.
 Daytime temperatures can reach 28°C, although most days start at a crisp 6 to 10°C. Night-time temperatures sometimes drop to 2°C and even freezing in the hills around the crater lakes.
-The difference in temperature between night and day is most evident in the main dry season, from June to mid October; from December to May days remain a little cooler (up to about 25°C) and nights are not quite so cold.
-The rainy season in most areas is generally mid October & November, then March to May (there is a short dry season December to February).
-Seasons do vary depending on location but heavy showers are most likely in May and late October / November.
-Rain is possible year round and you should always go prepared but even in the rainy season, it does not usually fall daily and is rarely prolonged, generally falling as afternoon rains storms and showers when you have finished riding.
+The difference in temperature between night and day is most evident in the main dry season, from June to mid-October; from December to May days remain a little cooler (up to about 25°C) and nights are not quite so cold.
+The rainy season in most areas is generally from mid-October to end November, then March to May (there is a short dry season December to February).
+Seasons do vary depending on location and rain is possible year-round so you must go prepares, but heavy showers are most likely in May and late October / November.
+Even in the rainy season however, it does not usually rain every day and is rarely prolonged, generally falling as afternoon rains storms and showers when you have finished riding.
 July and August are normally the driest months.
 They can be windy, but are often clear and can be the best time for viewing volcanoes.
 Most rides take place above 2500 metres (8125 feet) and some rides take you up to 4125 metres (13,400 feet).
 The routes are planned so you can acclimatise gently but you are strongly recommended to spend a day or two in Quito (which is at an altitude of about 2900 metres / 9500 feet) before riding to recover from any jet lag and help with acclimatisation.
-WHAT TO BRING We will send you a list when you book.